Neverneverbabe/exceljax/README.md

 Set `LM_API_URL` to change the endpoint used to fetch model metadata.
 If not specified, it defaults to `http://localhost:1234/v1/models`.
+When running the proxy server, set it to `http://localhost:4321/v1/models` so the add-in communicates with LM Studio through the proxy.

 ## Available Scripts